Eddie Izzard: Early life and education

-Edward John Izzard was born in Aden (then in Aden Colony and now in Yemen) on 7 February 1962, to English parents Dorothy Ella Izzard (1927–1968) and Harold John Michael Izzard (1928–2018).
+Izzard was born Edward John Izzard in Aden (then in Aden Colony and now in Yemen) on 7 February 1962, to English parents Dorothy Ella Izzard (1927–1968) and Harold John Michael Izzard (1928–2018).
 Their surname is of French Huguenot origin.
 Dorothy was a midwife and nurse, while Harold was an accountant who was working in Aden for British Petroleum at the time of Edward's birth.
 A brother, Mark, was born two years earlier.

 When Izzard was a year old, the family moved to Northern Ireland and settled in Bangor, where they lived until Izzard was five.
 The family then moved to Wales, where they lived in Skewen.

 Izzard was six when her mother died of cancer.
 The siblings built a model railway to occupy their time while their mother was ill, which was later donated to Bexhill Museum in 2016.
 Following the death, Izzard attended the private St John's School in Newton, St Bede's Prep School in Eastbourne, and Eastbourne College.
 She has said that she knew she was transgender at the age of four, after watching a boy being forced to wear a dress by his sisters, and knew she wanted to be an actor at the age of seven.

 She studied drama at the University of Sheffield.